tpope/vim-dispatch/README.markdown

 Use `:Make!` for longer running tasks, like "run the entire test suite".

 * If you're in tmux or GNU screen, a new window is created in the background.
-* If you have iTerm running, a new tab is opened but not selected.
 * Windows still spawns a minimized cmd.exe window.
 * Otherwise, you get a headless invocation.
 You can't see it, but it's running in the background.